techsouvik/ComplianceAI/Readme.md

 ## Future Improvements

-- **LLM Service Integration**: Replace the mock LLM service with a live LLM API for CSS selector identification.
+- **LLM Service Integration**: Replace the mock LLM service with a live LLM API for Compliance check.
 - **Error Handling**: Improve error messages for better debugging and clarity.
-- **Support for Additional Review Platforms**: Expand compatibility to handle more e-commerce platforms and custom websites.
+- **Support for Additional Compliance Check Platforms**: Expand compatibility to handle more finance platforms and custom websites.
 - **Storing Data in a Database**: Implementing a database which further stores the cssSelectors for a given website which can later used a cache before requesting the LLM

 - **Containerisation**: Implementing Docker and composing it to make an image which will be easy to use